How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 • Achievements

 Different achievements and tasks give users more motivation to keep going and donโ€™t stop.
-You should never underestimate the power of the beautiful โ€œTickโ€ sound when finishing the task โ€” itโ€™s a strong boost of motivation.
+You should never underestimate the power of the beautiful โ€œTickโ€ sound when finishing the task โ€” itโ€™s a strong boost of motivating users.

 For the fitness industry, they can be completely various: